Skills and Education

-This is the Skills and Education Plan that has been developed by the LEP’s Employers’ Skills and Education Board in consultation with local partners.
-The Skills and Education Plan sets out plans for working with businesses and skills and learning providers to ensure that our businesses have the skills they need to grow and individuals have the skills they need to progress.
-The Plan is a working document.
-It builds on the good practice that is already happening in Cheshire and Warrington but also proposes a more innovative approach that puts employers at the heart of the plan.
+Our skills and education priorities have been developed by the LEP’s Employers’ Skills and Education Board, which incorporates the functions of a Skills Advisory Panel, in consultation with local partners.
+The Skills and Education Plan that was produced in 2018 set out plans for working with businesses and skills and learning providers to ensure that our businesses have the skills they need to grow, and individuals have the skills they need to progress.